Accommodation

 • Accommodation fees are based on the room cost and selected food package for the year.
 You will receive one invoice for this full accommodation cost.

 • Your accommodation contract is for the full academic year in order to allocate the room for use during term time for the full academic year.
-The accommodation fees are still payable in the case of any absence including in work experience, study tours, sickness or choosing to commute rather than stay in your booked accommodation.
+The accommodation fees are still payable in the case of any absence including work experience, study tours, sickness or choosing to commute rather than stay in your booked accommodation.

 • If the accommodation is vacated by the accommodation occupant (including if the student is excluded) before the end of the academic year then fees are chargeable for the remainder of the academic year.
 This will only be reviewed in exceptional circumstances.